Tiny-Earth/DemoSite/site/src/experiences.md

 </figure>
 ```

-Each of the four modes is defined by the level of cognitive demand and type of learning activity.
+Each mode is defined by the level of cognitive demand and type of learning activity.
 Additionally, the ICAP framework suggests that higher levels of engagement (constructive and interactive) lead to better learning outcomes than lower levels (passive and active) because they involve more complex cognitive processing.

-In scientific teaching, we use the term **“active learning experiences”** as an umbrella term that encompasses active, interactive, and constructive modes of engagement, in contrasts to passive modes of engagement.
+In scientific teaching, we use **active learning experiences** to encompasses active, interactive, and constructive modes of engagement, in contrast to passive engagement.

 !!! note ""